 Note from August 2021: This webpage was created in 2009 and has only been sporadically updated since then.

-7 replies on “Advice on Choosing a Dictionary”
+7 responses to “Advice on Choosing a Dictionary”

 IMHO, the primary use of the Google translator and Altavista’s babelfish are to entertain.
 In my experience, where there are several optional English equivalents for a German word, Google and Babelfish automatically choose the one that makes the least sense in the context.